 Sitting along the Yangtze River Delta in Southeast China, Shanghai is a city that is highly frequented as a business-oriented destination.
-However, there are many tourist attractions and great shopping opportunities to be found.
+However, there are many tourist attractions, amazing Shanghai food tours and great shopping opportunities to be found.

 While Shanghai is a magnificent modern city, you should not miss the Bund (Zhongshan Road).
 This area has remained virtually unchanged and is instantly recognizable as one of the most well-known landmark waterfronts.
 Make sure to also visit at night so that you can cruise on the Huangpu River and take in the beautiful city lights.